Extensions Guide

 2. Version it: Start at 1.0.
 Increment the minor version for backward-compatible additions, the major version for breaking changes.

-3. Document it: Write a guide page (like the IMU Stability example) explaining what data your extension carries, why it is an extension rather than core, and how agents should use it.
+3. Document it: Write a guide page (like the IMU Stability example) explaining what data your extension carries, why it is an extension rather than core, and how consumers should use it.

-5. Register it: Submit a pull request to the HCDF repository adding your extension to the registry (see below).
+5. List it: Submit a pull request to add your extension to the curated documentation listing described below.

 org.ros2 v1.0

 Maps HCDF sensors and motors to ROS 2 topics with message types and QoS profiles.
-Enables zero-config topic advertisement from the hardware description.
+Records a declarative topic mapping that ROS-aware tooling can consume.

 Schema reference